-< mode > (num)(&V)(&W) [0] SMS related URCs are always buffered in the UE.
+<mode>(num)(&V)(&W)</mode> 0 SMS related URCs are always buffered in the UE.
 If the buffer is full, the oldest indications are discarded and replaced with newly received indications.
-1 ^{(&F)(P)} SMS related URCs are forwarded directly to the TE.
+1 ^{(&F)(D)} SMS related URCs are forwarded directly to the TE.
 However, if this is not possible because UE-TE link is reserved, e.g. during a data call, these URCs are discarded.
 2 SMS related URCs are forwarded directly to the TE.
 However, if this is not possible because UE-TE link is reserved these URCs are buffered and flushed to the TE afterwards.
+Additionally, while UE-TE link is reserved, buffered URCs can be signaled to the TE by activating the RING line, according to parameters AT^SCFG "URC/Ringline" <urcringlinecfg> and AT^SCFG "URC/Ringline/ActiveTime" <urcringlineduration>.</urcringlineduration></urcringlinecfg>